 What does a DSAR cover?

 A DSAR can include requests for copies of their own personal data and their children’s personal data if they are minors.
-The request must come directly from the data subject, unless they have authorized another data subject to submit it, such as parents, appointed guardian, or legal representatives.
+The request must come directly from the data subject, unless they have authorized another data subject to submit it, such as parents, appointed guardians, or legal representatives.

 Any of your team members may receive a DSAR and should know how to deal with it.
 This can be via email, phone, post, or social media.